RicardoZiTseng/3D-ACSNet/README.md

 # 3D-ACSNet

-Created by Zilong Zeng at Beijing Normal University. **For any questions, please contact ricardo_zeng@mail.bnu.edu.cn or tengdazhao@bnu.edu.cn**
+Created by Zilong Zeng at Beijing Normal University. **For any questions, please contact 1941651789@qq.com or tengdazhao@bnu.edu.cn**

 ## Contents
   - [Requirements](#requirements)